-Ohio Rev. Code § 117.38 provides, in part, that each public office, other than a state agency, shall file a financial report for each fiscal year.
-The auditor of state may prescribe forms by rule or may issue guidelines, or both, for such reports.
-If the auditor of state has not prescribed a rule regarding the form for the report, the public office shall submit its report on the form utilized by the public office.
-Ohio Administrative Code § 117-2-03(B) further clarifies the requirements of Ohio Rev. Code § 117.38.
+Ohio Rev. Code §117.38(A) provides that each public office "shall file a financial report for each fiscal year.
+The Auditor of State may prescribe forms by rule or may issue guidelines, or both, for such reports.
+If the Auditor of State has not prescribed a rule regarding the form for the report, the public office shall submit its report on the form utilized by the public office."

+Ohio Admin.
+Code § 117-2-03(B), which further clarifies the requirements of Ohio Rev. Code § 117.38, requires the Service Center to file annual financial reports which are prepared using generally accepted accounting principles (GAAP).